 About Nicolas Colin

-I am an investor and former senior civil servant with more than a decade of experience in tech, first from a policy perspective, then as an entrepreneur, and since 2013 as a co-founder & director of The Family, a pan-European investment firm headquartered in London.
-Over the past years, my family and I have lived in Paris, London, and will soon move to Munich.
+I am an investor and former senior civil servant with more than a decade of experience in tech—first from a policy perspective, then as an entrepreneur, and since 2013 as a co-founder & director of The Family, a global investment firm headquartered in London.
+Over the past decade, my family and I have lived in Paris, London, and now Munich.
 My views on the tech landscape in Europe have appeared in The Financial Times, Sifted, Politico Europe, Foreign Affairs, and this newsletter, which I’ve been writing since early 2017.
 I’m also the co-host of Capital Call, a weekly digest of what European VCs are thinking—in their own words.
 On Twitter: @Nicolas_Colin

 Become a subscriber

 10,000+ founders, financiers, executives, policymakers, journalists and academics from all over the globe read European Straits to have a better view of the tech world from a European perspective.
 Here are some of the most popular editions: